When Linda Sherwood of Lake City,

 smart option for those homeowners with kids and pets would be to go with a non-looped

 Berber style.
-These are often called "California Berbers" or also
+These are often referred to as "California Berbers" or also

 referred to as "Cut-Pile" Berber.